How Sperm Is Form In The Human Body

 1. Spermatogonial Phase

-At the onset of spermatogenesis, the process begins with spermatogonia, which are the stem cells located in the outer layer of the seminiferous tubules.
-These diploid cells undergo mitotic divisions, producing more spermatogonia.
-This phase is essential for maintaining a pool of stem cells that can continue to produce sperm throughout a male's reproductive life.
+Spermatogenesis starts with cells called spermatogonia.
+These are stem cells found on the outer layer of the seminiferous tubules.
+These diploid cells divide through mitosis and produce more spermatogonia.
+This stage is important because it keeps a supply of stem cells that can keep making sperm during a man’s reproductive life.

 Some of these spermatogonia will enter a developmental pathway leading to sperm production, while others will remain as stem cells, ensuring a continuous supply.